-^{} Base salary is exclusive of the superannuation guarantee charge rate applicable at the time (9.50% for the financial year ended 30 June 2021, increasing to 10% for financial year 2022).
+- Base salary is exclusive of the superannuation guarantee charge rate applicable at the time (10% for the financial year ended 30 June 2022, increasing to 10.5% for financial year 2023). - Termination benefits are payable upon early termination by the Company, other than for gross misconduct.
+They are equal to base salary and superannuation payable for the notice period.